On the Western edge of the Mediterranean, you’ll find the sprawling city of Valencia. As the third-most populous city in

 - Hospes Palau de La Mar: Situated on the northern edge of Eixample, this boutique-style hotel offers elegant rooms with marble bathrooms.
 Treat yourself to a relaxing sauna or Turkish bath before exploring the rest of the city.

 - Hotel NH Collection Colon Valencia: Located on the border of Eixample and Old Town, this luxury boutique hotel is a convenient place to rest your head during your stay in Valencia.
 It’s also a charming little hotel with friendly staff that can help give you directions or recommendations.

-- Hotel Dimar: Staying at this hotel places you next to the old riverbed and on one of the main thoroughfares in the city.
-Whether you travel on foot or via public transport, you should have no problem reaching any part of the city from this hotel.
+- Hotel Dimar: Staying at this hotel places you next to the old riverbed and on one of the main thoroughfares in Valencia.
+Whether you travel on foot or via public transport, you should have no problem reaching any part of Valencia from this hotel.

 - Hotel Petit Palace Ruzafa: In the middle of the Ruzafa neighbourhood, this mid-range hotel is a little more affordable, yet still close to the main attractions.
 You’re also close to the best shops, cafes, and bars in the neighbourhood.

-✔ Best area to stay to get away from tourists
+✔ Best neighbourhood to stay to get away from tourists